d1sc0/hellostu.xyz/src/content/posts/(36) Weeknote - London calling.md

 description: 'A weeknote covering the period 1st-7th June.
 Reflecting on a week of returning to London, work, fitness progress, web projects, and balancing family time.'
 postImage:
   src: '../../assets/post_images/36-whitechapelLEFT.jpg'
-  alt: 'a black and white high contrast photograph taken on the escalator at Whitechapel station.'
 tags: ['weeknote', 'london', 'website', 'fitness', 'work']
 ---